AtomBench: A Benchmarking Framework for Generative Crystal Reconstruction Models in Conventional Superconductors

 A fork of CDVAE was utilized for this study.
-The changes made to the original CDVAE repository are removing Weights \& Biases logging, adding configuration files for the JARIVS Supercon-3D and Alexandria DS-A/B datasets, and fixing a bug that led to erroneous values of the project root path.
+The changes made to the original CDVAE repository include removing Weights \& Biases logging, adding configuration files for the JARVIS Supercon-3D and Alexandria DS-A/B datasets, and fixing a bug that caused erroneous values for the project root path.
 The fork can be found at \url{github.com/crhysc/cdvae}. \\ \\ CDVAE Tutorial Notebook: \url{github.com/crhysc/jarvis-tools-notebooks/blob/master/jarvis-tools-notebooks/cdvae_example.ipynb}